tutorcruncher/timecruncher/_posts/2014-05-13-engage-students-in-learning.md

 ---
 layout: post
-title:  How to Get Students On Board With Your Lessons
+title:  "How to Get Students On Board With Your Lessons"
 permalink: engage-students-in-learning
 ---
 As a tutor, it can be frustrating when a student loses interest in your